 - Hall: Sala Manuel García

-All the programming in the Sala Manuel García for the 22/23 Season is made possible thanks to the special collaboration of the Fundación Banco Sabadell.
+All the programming in the Sala Manuel García is made possible thanks to the support of the Fundación Banco Sabadell.

 With the support of